Visiting Researchers

 Jennifer Klütsch

-Jennifer Klütsch is our visiting researcher for August and September 2023.
+Jennifer Klütsch was our visiting researcher for August and September 2023.
 She is a PhD-Student at the Teaching and Research Area of Work and Engineering Psychology at RWTH Aachen University since November 2021 and supports the BMBF-funded project A-DigiKomp.

 Jennifer Klütsch examines users’ decision-making processes in privacy and cybersecurity.
 Her dissertation investigates how social and developmental benefits affect young adults’ privacy trade-offs as well as their phishing susceptibility online.
 During her research stay, she will examine an intervention approach towards informed privacy decisions in collaboration with the ‹Security, Privacy and Society group›.